jmhuddle4/selenium-ruby/README.md

 - Ruby SDK: ruby-2.4.4-p296 from https://rubyinstaller.org/downloads/
 - WebDriver: https://chromedriver.storage.googleapis.com/index.html?path=2.37/

+## MailChimp exercise

-To run a test, cd into the test folder and type 'ruby about_page_test.rb'
+To run a test, go to the terminal, cd into the test folder and type 'ruby about_page_test.rb'